MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ##### Possible errors and suggestions at this step
 It’s possible to have errors at this stage if you were using an option set field or hard coded GUID text values.
 1. Option Set values.
 If you were using an option set field with a text identifier for the option set value, you should instead use the dot notation to reference the option set value.
 For instance:  Change Patch (Accounts, OptionSet1 = “12345”) to Change Patch (Accounts, OptionSet.Item1) where Item1 corresponds to the “12345” value.
-See the detailed example on converting Option sets below.
+See the Detailed Examples section below for more information.
 2. GUIDs.
 If you were using a static GUID string such as “015e45e1044e49f388115be07f2ee116”, convert it to function that returns a GUID object (e.g, GUID(“015e45e1044e49f388115be07f2ee116”))
 3. Lookups.
 If you were using Lookup functions to get first level lookup values such as: Lookup (Lookup (Contacts, ‘contactID’ = ThisItem.ContactID”) consider using ThisItem.PrimaryContacts (where PrimaryContacts is the name of the entity) instead.